-NASA reveals results of ‘planetary defense’ test
+NASA reveals ‘planetary defense’ test results

-America’s space agency has successfully altered the trajectory of an asteroid hurtling through space, deliberately smashing a spacecraft into the object as part of a historic “planetary defense” test.
+America’s space agency has successfully altered the trajectory of an asteroid, deliberately smashing a spacecraft into the object as part of a historic “planetary defense” test.

 NASA unveiled the results of its Double Asteroid Redirection Test (DART) on Tuesday, showing that the DART craft was able to significantly change the orbit of its target, the asteroid Dimorphos, after a 14,000-mile (22,530-kilometer) per hour collision in space.